Kenna Harris

-McKenna Harris is an American film director, screenwriter, storyboard artist, and executive producer.
-She is best known for her work at Pixar, including directing the short film Ciao Alberto (2021) and the upcoming feature film Toy Story 5 (2026).
+Kenna Harris is an American filmmaker and storyboard artist.
+They are best known for their work at Pixar, including directing the short film Ciao Alberto (2021) and the feature film Toy Story 5 (2026).

 Early life

 Harris was born in Valencia, California.
-By 2014, she graduated from CalArts.
+By 2014, they graduated from CalArts.

 Career

-In 2015, she began her career as a character designer on the Cartoon Network series We Bare Bears (2015–16).
-In 2016, she joined Walt Disney Animation Studios as a storyboard artist where she worked on Ralph Breaks the Internet (2018), Frozen 2 (2019), and Raya and the Last Dragon (2021).
-In 2021, she transitioned to Pixar Animation Studios where she served as a storyboard artist on Luca (2021), directed and wrote the short film Ciao Alberto (2021), and executive produced Elemental (2023).
-In August 2024, she was announced to be making her feature directorial debut with Toy Story 5 (2026), alongside Andrew Stanton.
+In 2015, they began their career as a character designer on the Cartoon Network series We Bare Bears (2015–16).
+In 2016, they joined Walt Disney Animation Studios as a storyboard artist where they worked on Ralph Breaks the Internet (2018), Frozen 2 (2019), and Raya and the Last Dragon (2021).
+In 2021, they transitioned to Pixar Animation Studios where they served as a storyboard artist on Luca (2021), directed and wrote the short film Ciao Alberto (2021), and associate executive produced Elemental (2023).
+In August 2024, they were announced to be making their feature directorial debut as co-director of Toy Story 5 (2026).